Physical Therapy & Sports Medicine Aide

 Career Outlook

-According to the Bureau of Labor Statistics (BLS), employment of physical therapy assistants and aides is projected to grow 30 percent from 2016 to 2026, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics (BLS), employment for physical therapy assistants (PTA) and physical therapy aides is projected to grow 16 percent from 2024 to 2034, much faster than the average for all occupations.
 Demand for physical therapy services is expected to increase in response to the healthcare needs of an older population and growing rates of chronic conditions such as diabetes and obesity.

 Educational Requirements